lalithhakari/php-oops-practice/app/bird/README.md

 Ostrich
 Penguin

-Penguin and Ostrich dont fly
+Penguin and Ostrich dont fly.
-Crow and Sparrow fly in same way all can eat() and makeSound()
+Crow and Sparrow fly in same way.
+All can eat() and makeSound().